gabotechs/dep-tree/README.md

 `src/common` folder.

 ### `deny`:
-map from glob pattern to list of glob patterns that define, using a "black list" logic, what dependencies are forbidden.
+Map from glob pattern to list of glob patterns that define, using a "black list" logic, what dependencies are forbidden.
 For example:

 ```yml